-- a.
-Out of this appropriation, an amount estimated at \$191,267,012 the first year and \$191,270,197 the second year from the Lottery Proceeds Fund shall be disbursed by the Department of Education to local school divisions to support the state share of an estimated \$273.92 per pupil the first year and \$273.26 per pupil the second year in adjusted March 31 average daily membership.
+a.
+Out of this appropriation, an amount estimated at \$262,983,700 the first year and \$266,241,801 the second year from the Lottery Proceeds Fund shall be disbursed by the Department of Education to local school divisions to support the state share of an estimated \$375.27 per pupil the first year and \$378.52 per pupil the second year in adjusted March 31 average daily membership.
 These per pupil amounts are subject to change for the purpose of payment to school divisions based on the actual March 31 ADM collected each year.
-No locality shall be required to maintain a per pupil expenditure each year from local funds which is greater than the per pupil amount expended by the locality for such purposes in the year upon which the 2016-18 biennial Standards of Quality expenditure data were based. - b.
-Of the amounts listed above, school divisions are permitted to spend such funds on both recurring and nonrecurring expenses in a manner that best supports the needs of the schools divisions.
-No local match is required. - c.
-Any lottery funds provided to school divisions from this item that are unexpended as of June 30, 2019, and June 30, 2020, shall be carried on the books of the locality to be appropriated to the school division in the following year.
+Beginning in the second year, these funds shall be matched by the local government, based on the composite index of local ability-to-pay.
+Further, in order to receive this funding, the locality in which the school division is located shall appropriate these funds solely for educational purposes and shall not use such funds to reduce total local operating expenditures for public education below the amount expended by the locality for such purposes in the year upon which the 2018-20 biennial Standards of Quality expenditure data were based; provided however that no locality shall be required to maintain a per-pupil expenditure which is greater than the per pupil amount expended by the locality for such purposes in the year upon which the 2018-20 biennial Standards of Quality expenditure data were based.
+The Department of Education is authorized each year to temporarily suspend Infrastructure and Operations Per Pupil Allocation payments made to school divisions from Lottery funds to ensure that any shortfall in Lottery revenue can be accounted for in the remaining Infrastructure and Operations Per Pupil Allocation payments to be made for the year.